Commability and focal locally compact groups: On the polycompact radical

-\begin{thm} If $G$ is a {\em compactly generated} locally compact group, then $\mathsf{B}(G)$ and $\mathsf{W}(G)$ are closed subgroups.
-In particular, there exists a compact normal subgroup $M$ of $G$ such that $\mathsf{W}(G/M)$ is discrete. \end{thm} \begin{proof} Let us first check the following independent claim: if $G$ is a $\sigma$-compact locally compact group such that $\mathsf{W}(G)$ is closed, then \begin{enumerate}[(1)] \item any compact subset of $\mathsf{W}(G)$ is contained in a compact open subgroup of $\mathsf{W}(G)$ that is normal in $G$; \item there exists a compact normal subgroup $M$ of $G$ such that $\mathsf{W}(G/M)$ is discrete. \end{enumerate}
+Let us next check the following independent claim: if $G$ is a $\sigma$-compact locally compact group such that $\mathsf{W}(G)$ is closed, then \begin{enumerate}[(1)] \item any compact subset of $\mathsf{W}(G)$ is contained in a compact open subgroup of $\mathsf{W}(G)$ that is normal in $G$; \item there exists a compact normal subgroup $M$ of $G$ such that $\mathsf{W}(G/M)$ is discrete. \end{enumerate}